lavignes/possum/asm/README.md

 ### Expressions

-PossumASM has a full-featured expression parser.
-That supports every C operator except for comma (`,`).
+PossumASM has a full-featured expression parser that supports every C operator except for comma (`,`).
 There are some important things to keep in mind:

 * Operator precedence matches that of C.
 * All operands are evaluated as 32-bit **signed** values.
 * All operations wrap-around.
-That is, adding `1` to the number `$FFFFFF` results in `0`.
+That is, adding `1` to the number `$ffffffff` results in `0`.
 * Logical operators work like C. `0` is treated as `false`, anything else is `true`.
 * The shift operators (`<<` and `>>`) are signed shifts.
 To perform an unsigned shift use the unsigned shift left (`<:`) and unsigned shift right (`:>`) operators.